carolcoimbra/workshop-exploring-migration/README.md

 ## Organizers:
-The organizers – Carolina Coimbra Vieira and Ebru Şanlıtürk –are research scientists in the [Department of Digital and Computational Demography](https://www.demogr.mpg.de/en/research_6120/digital_and_computational_demography_zagheni_11666/) at the Max Planck Institute for Demographic Research (MPIDR) in Germany and they are all active in the research area of [Migration and Mobility](https://www.demogr.mpg.de/en/research_6120/digital_and_computational_demography_zagheni_11666/migration_and_mobility_11669/).
+The organizers – Carolina Coimbra Vieira and Ebru Şanlıtürk – are research scientists in the [Department of Digital and Computational Demography](https://www.demogr.mpg.de/en/research_6120/digital_and_computational_demography_zagheni_11666/) at the Max Planck Institute for Demographic Research (MPIDR) in Germany and they are all active in the research area of [Migration and Mobility](https://www.demogr.mpg.de/en/research_6120/digital_and_computational_demography_zagheni_11666/migration_and_mobility_11669/).

 •	**Carolina** is currently a PhD Student at the Max Planck Institute for Demographic Research.
 She holds her Master's degree in Computer Science from the Federal University of Minas Gerais in Brazil.
 She has been exploring the use of social media data to assess the bidirectional relation between migration and cultural diffusion as well as the use of new data and methods to study migration patterns.